oxsecurity/megalinter/docs/descriptors/repository_checkov.md

                         --bc-api-key to be a Prisma Cloud Access Key in the following format: <access_key_id>::<secret_key> [env
                         var: PRISMA_API_URL]
+  --skip-results-upload
+                        Do not upload scan results to the platform to view in the console.
+Results are only available locally.
+If you use the --support flag, logs will still get uploaded.
   --docker-image DOCKER_IMAGE, --image DOCKER_IMAGE
                         Scan docker images by name or ID.
 Only works with --bc-api-key flag